y34r-z3r0/mysql-shell/README.md

 # Intro

-Here we looked at a really great MySQL infrastructure solution management using JavaScript for clustering instances and backing up data backuping.
+Here we looked at a really great MySQL infrastructure solution management using JavaScript for clustering instances and data backuping.

 I express special gratitude to my colleague and mentor @github/vic-pay for help and support in the implementation of this project.